Anglo-Scottish Wars: Solway Moss campaign

 When James V came of age and assumed control, he overthrew the Angus faction, and renewed Scotland's Auld Alliance with France.
 He married first Madeleine of Valois, a daughter of Francis I of France, and when she died a few months later of tuberculosis, he married Mary of Guise.
 Tension between England and Scotland increased once again; not least because Henry had already broken with the Roman Catholic Church and embarked upon the Dissolution of the Monasteries, whereas James held to Rome and gave authority to powerful prelates such as Cardinal David Beaton.

 War broke out in 1541.
-Once again there were preliminary border skirmishes, but when James sent a large army into England, its leadership was weak and divided and it suffered a humbling defeat at the Battle of Solway Moss.
+Once again there were preliminary border skirmishes.
+A Scottish victory at the battle of Haddon Rig on 24 August 1542 was followed by the Duke of Norfolk's raid into Scotland.
+When James sent a large army into England, its leadership was weak and divided and it suffered a humbling defeat at the Battle of Solway Moss.

 Rough Wooing

-James died shortly afterward the defeat.
+James died shortly after the defeat.
 Once again, Scotland's monarch was an infant, this time Mary, Queen of Scots.
-Henry tried to pressure a divided Scotland into an alliance, and secure the marriage of Mary to his son Edward (the "Rough Wooing").
-When Cardinal Beaton gained control of the government of Scotland and renewed the alliance with France, Henry reacted in 1544 by sending an army under the Earl of Hertford, Edward's uncle, to burn Edinburgh and cause devastation and slaughter throughout southern Scotland, as a means of inducing a change of heart.
+Henry tried to pressure a divided Scotland into an alliance, and secure the marriage of Mary to his son Edward.
+At first, in July 1543, the new ruler Regent Arran agreed to the Treaty of Greenwich.
+The treaty was broken, in part by the influence of Cardinal Beaton and supporters of Scotland's "auld alliance" with France.
+Henry VIII commenced the war now known as the "Rough Wooing".

+In May 1544, Henry VIII sent an army under the Earl of Hertford, Edward's uncle, to burn Edinburgh and cause devastation and slaughter throughout southern Scotland, as a means of inducing a change of heart.
+Some Scottish landowners in the occupied region made compromises as "Assured Scots".
 Campaigning continued the next year, but some Scottish factions reconciled and won a victory at the Battle of Ancrum Moor, which temporarily halted English attacks.

 Henry died in 1547.
 Hertford, now Protector and Duke of Somerset, renewed the attempt to enforce an alliance, and also to impose an Anglican church on Scotland.
-He won a great victory at the Battle of Pinkie, but Mary was smuggled to France to be betrothed to the Dauphin Francis.
+Protestant English forces aimed to deliver Scotland from the dreadful danger of Catholicism.
+The Battle of Pinkie was the last pitched battle between England and Scotland.
+Somerset hoped to limit devastation during the battle, but his forces had severely disrupted Scottish agriculture and supply chains.
+He had won a great victory at Pinkie, but Mary was smuggled to France to be betrothed to the Dauphin Francis.
 Fighting continued for some more years, notably at the siege of Haddington, and French troops assisted the Scots.
 Without lasting peace, Somerset's regime could not stand the expense of the war.
 He was overthrown and eventually executed.